gchure/phd/src/chapter_03/section_06_DBL_mutants.md

 inducer binding domain mutants.
 (B) The difference in free energy of each double mutant as a function of the reference free energy.
-Points and errors correspond to the median and bounds of the 95% credible region of the posterior distribution for the inferred ∆F. Shaded lines region are the predicted change in free energy, generated in the same manner as the shaded lines in A. All measurements were taken from a strain with 260 repressors per cell paired with a reporter with the native O2 LacI
+Points and errors correspond to the median and bounds of the 95% credible region of the posterior distribution for the inferred $\Delta F$.
+Shaded lines region are the predicted change in free energy, generated in the same manner as the shaded lines in A. All measurements were taken from a strain with 260 repressors per cell paired with a reporter with the native O2 LacI